intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: Examples using intRinsic

 \subsubsection{Estimated clustering solutions}

-When dealing with a mixture model, it is natural to seek model-based clustering solutions.
+It is natural to seek model-based clustering solutions when dealing with a mixture model.
 To this extent, the key source of information is the posterior similarity -- or co-clustering -- matrix (PSM).
-The entries of this matrix are computed as the proportion of times in which two observations have been assigned to the same mixture component across all the MCMC iterations.
-Thus, the PSM describes the underlying clustering structure of the data detected by \texttt{Hidalgo}.
+The entries \(\{s_{i,j}\}_{i,j=1}^n\) of this matrix are computed as the proportion of times in which two observations have been assigned to the same mixture component across the MCMC iterations.
+Thus, the PSM describes the underlying clustering structure of the data detected by HIDALGO.
 Given the PSM, one can evaluate various loss functions on the space of the partitions.
 By minimizing the loss functions, we can retrieve the optimal partition of the dataset into clusters.
-To obtain such estimate, one can rely on the function \code{salso()} from the \proglang{R} packages \pkg{salso} \citep{salso_package}.
-Otherwise, a faster alternative method proceeds by building a dendrogram from the dissimilarity matrix \(1-\)PSM and thresholds it to segment the data into a prespecified number of clusters \texttt{K}.
+To obtain such estimate, we rely on the function \texttt{salso()} from the \texttt{R} packages \texttt{salso} \citep{salso_package}.
+Otherwise, a faster alternative method proceeds by building a dendrogram from the implied posterior dissimilarity matrix (PDM), whose entries are given by \(\{d_{i,j}\}_{i,j=1}^n\) where \(d_{i,j}=1-s_{i,j}\), \(\forall i,j\).
+Once the dendrogram is built, we can threshold it to segment the data into a pre-specified number of clusters \texttt{K}.